Skip to main content

 RequirementRecommended PatternAlternativeTrade-off

-Background job processingEvent-Driven (Trigger.dev)Synchronous APIComplexity vs. Resilience
+Background / scheduled job processingTrigger.dev v4 task()Synchronous APIComplexity vs. Resilience

-Service boundariesMonorepo MicroservicesPolyrepoDX vs. Independence
+Service boundariesMonorepo apps + shared packagesPolyrepoDX vs. Independence

-Frontend stateReact Query + JotaiReduxSimplicity vs. Predictability
+Frontend stateTanStack Query + JotaiReduxSimplicity vs. Predictability

 Data accessSupabase RLSApplication-level authSecurity vs. Performance